armazzer/customer_loans/project_flow.md

 * **outlier_review.ipynb**
     * Imports data from dataframetransform.py.
     * Additional tranformations are applied to reduce skew in selected columns, using functions from dataframetransform.py.
     * The data is reviewed for outliers, and outlier removal is tested.
-Skew is also cheked, because outlier removal methods are applied only to relatively non-skewed columns.
+Skew is also checked, because outlier removal methods are applied only to relatively non-skewed columns.
     * Collinearity is reviewed.

 * **eda_part_1.ipynb**
     * Summarises the steps performed to load and transform the data, including skew-reduction transformations, dropping outliers and dropping collinear columns.

-* **analysis_and_visualisation**
+* **analysis_and_visualisation_part_A.ipynb**
     * Imports data from dataframetransform.py.
-    * Works through milestones 1 - 4 to analyse the data and perform calculations.
+    * Works through Tasks 1 - 2 (project milestone 4) to visualise the data and perform calculations.

+* **analysis_and_visualisation_part_B.ipynb**
+    * Imports data from dataframetransform.py.
+    * Works through Tasks 3 - 5 (project milestone 4) to visualise the data and perform calculations.